Azure-Samples/agent-openai-java-banking-assistant/docs/chat-server-protocol.md

 ### Attachment & Upload Workflow
 1. User selects files; `AttachmentTray` uses `FileReader` to show immediate previews (image `<img>` or file badge) using shadcn `HoverCard` for metadata and “×” removal via Radix `IconButton`.
-2. For each file, enqueue `attachments.create` mutation; on response, upload bytes to `upload_url` (Phase 2).
+2. For each file, post an `attachments.create` request (phase 1); on response, upload bytes to `upload_url` (Phase 2).
 While uploading, show progress ring using Radix `Progress`.
-3. Once server confirms, store `attachment_id` in composer state; sending the message moves previews into the thread bubble.
+3. Once server confirms, store `attachment_id` in composer state;
-4. Ghost messages simply hide the pending user bubble by toggling a `ghost` flag; the payload still reaches the server as required.
+4. when the user sends the message, `addUserMessage` includes all `attachment_id`s alongside text content.
+5. `StreamViewport` renders attachments in-message usingpreview logic as the composer, ensuring consistency.
+Make the size of image atatchements in StreamViewpoprt externally configurable via props.
+In the view port, the size should be bigger than in the composer.

 ### UI Callbacks & Context
 - Provide `ChatProvider` that accepts callbacks (`onThreadCreated`, `onMessageSent`, `onAttachmentAdded`, `onAttachmentRemoved`, `onError`, `onThreadDone`).
 The provider wires these callbacks into the mutation/stream reducers so host applications (e.g., other banking dashboards) can react without prop-drilling.